Actinomycosis is a rare bacterial infection. It causes pus to collect in the body. It may start in the:

 - Weight loss

-- Swelling or a firm mass in the abdomen—mainly in the lower part
+- Swelling or a hard lump in the belly

 - Testing of fluids, pus, or phlegm